 This is a one-name study of the name Zanzig.
 I've puzzled over Zanzigs most of my life.
 Both my great-great-grandparents, Johann Friedrich Ludwig Zanzich (Fred or Fritz) and Johanna Sophia Henriette Zanzich (Henriette) were born Zanzig, so the descendants of their sons Wilhelm and Charles Frank are double Zanzigs.

 My first knowledge of the name outside my family was the music teacher A. D. Zanzig.
 He was credited for a song in the Camp Fire Songbook—I was about 6 years old.
 My dad certainly knew of other Zanzigs--he was born in Milwaukee but grew up in Fond du Lac, Wisconsin and had cousins in Appleton.
 There were Zanzigs in Appleton, but they were Catholic.
 We finally know how they were related!
-Check the Charts page for the Milwaukee to Appleton chart.
+Check the Connections page for the Milwaukee to Appleton chart.

 The best place to see what's happening in the study is on the Latest Changes page and on the charts.
 Be sure to refresh the pages.